DFE-Digital/claim-additional-payments-for-teaching/docs/govuk-verify-rotating-keys-and-certificates.md

 - The
   [Azure CLI installed](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
 - The codebase cloned locally
+- If you're performing the rotation on production you will need either an existing account with a GOV.UK Verify identity provider or the required documents necessary for signing up to one

 Speak to the product manager if you need access to the GOV.UK Manage certificates service or the Azure portal.